Egypt·24 October - 3 November 2025

 Overview

 Egypt is the motherland of the world!
-The history of ancient Egypt spans from the early, prehistoric settlements of the northern Nile valley to the Roman conquest of Egypt in 30 BC.
-The Pharaonic period, when Egypt was ruled by a pharaoh, began in the 32nd century BC, when Upper and Lower Egypt were unified, and continued until the country fell under Macedonian rule in 332 BC.
+The history of ancient Egypt extends from the early prehistoric settlements of the northern Nile Valley to the Roman conquest of Egypt in 30 BC.
+The Pharaonic period, during which Egypt was governed by a pharaoh, began in the 32nd century BC when Upper and Lower Egypt were united and continued until the country came under Macedonian rule in 332 BC.
 Three thousand years is an excellent run for any civilization.
-Our goal is to connect you with Egypt’s history and awe-inspiring sights and its people – the residents of bustling Cairo, the farmers in their villages along the banks of the Nile, and the friendly Nubian people with their colorful houses in southern Egypt.
+Our goal is to connect you with Egypt’s history and its awe-inspiring sights and people – the residents of bustling Cairo, the farmers in their villages along the banks of the Nile, and the friendly Nubian people with their colorful houses in southern Egypt.
 (The Nubians are one of the oldest races on earth).
-We also aim to spoil you with fantastic hotels – luxury boutiques and historic 4–5-star hotels.
 You can’t travel to Egypt without sailing down the Nile River, gazing at the countryside as it slowly passes.
 So, we’ll spend a few nights traveling down the Nile in our own classic riverboat called a Dahabeya.
-It will take us closer to the Nile, allowing us to connect with nature, life, and people on its banks as we access points unavailable to bigger cruise ships.
-Our sailing experience will be like that of the Victorians in the days of the grand tour.
+This will bring us nearer to the Nile, enabling us to engage with the natural world, local life, and the communities along its banks, as we reach spots inaccessible to larger cruise ships.
+Our journey will echo that of the Victorians during their grand tours.
 This is truly the trip of a lifetime.

 Highlights